DKOK01/Born2beroot/README.md

 ## II .
 LVM

 + 1 .
 What is LVM (Logical Volume Manager)?
 	+ LVM is a tool to manage storage on Linux more flexibly than traditional partitions.
 	+ It allows you to resize, add, or combine storage space without restarting the system.
 	+ Instead of using fixed partitions, LVM lets you group disks together and divide the space into "logical volumes.".

 	-----------------------------------------------------------------------

 + 2 .
 How Does LVM Work?
-		+ Think of it like a pool of storage.
+		+ Think of it like a pool of storage:
 			+ You combine one or more physical disks into a pool.
 			+ You create logical volumes (similar to partitions) from the pool.
 			+ You can easily resize or manage these volumes as your needs change

 	-----------------------------------------------------------------------